Theodosius I: 383–384

 Theodosius, unable to do much about Maximus due to ongoing military inadequacy, opened negotiations with the Persian emperor Shapur III (r.
 383–388) of the Sasanian Empire.
 According to the Consularia Constantinopolitana, Theodosius received in Constantinople an embassy from them in 384.

-In an attempt to curb Maximus's ambitions, Theodosius appointed Flavius Neoterius as praetorian prefect of Italy.
+In an attempt to curb Maximus's ambitions, Theodosius appointed Flavius Neoterius as the Praetorian Prefect of Italy.
 In the summer of 384, Theodosius met his co-emperor Valentinian II in northern Italy.
 Theodosius brokered a peace agreement between Valentinian and Magnus Maximus which endured for several years.

 Theodosius I was based in Constantinople, and according to Peter Heather, wanted, "for his own dynastic reasons (for his two sons each eventually to inherit half of the empire), refused to appoint a recognized counterpart in the west.
 As a result he was faced with rumbling discontent there, as well as dangerous usurpers, who found plentiful support among the bureaucrats and military officers who felt they were not getting a fair share of the imperial cake."